ToniWonKanobi/theoveranalyzed.net/posts/2015/6/2/just-hear-me-out-for-a-second-apple-phone.md

 Jason Snell at Six Colors added his own commentary:
 >It would also require a renaming of the iPad, and you’d have to ask about the iMac at that point, too.

 Unless I'm misinterpreting Snell, he is using the iPad and iMac as examples as to why dropping the "i" would be a *bad* idea, not a good one.
 However, I couldn't disagree more.
 Yes, "Apple Pad" sounds tremendously similar to [something][wikipedia] you might find on aisle 11 of your local grocery store.
-But "Apple Mac", or, dare I be so bold: just "Macintosh" ([again][telegraph]) -- that sounds glorious.
+But "Apple Mac", or, dare I be so bold: just "Macintosh" ([again][telegraph]) &mdash; that sounds glorious.

 [512pixels]: http://www.512pixels.net/blog/2015/6/apple-phone
 [everystevejobsvideo]: http://everystevejobsvideo.com/original-imac-introduction-apple-special-event-1998/